 By informing the College about your bequest, you enable us to thank you in your lifetime.
 For those who are interested, we also like to keep you informed and involved in the life of the College.
-You may also with to be recognised as a member of the McNeill Society.
+You may also wish to be recognised as a member of the McNeill Society.

 You can change the amount or cancel your bequest at any time.
-We strongly recommend that you consult a professional when making changes to your Will to ensure that your amendments are capture correctly.
+We strongly recommend that you consult a professional when making changes to your Will to ensure that your amendments are captured correctly.

 When you make a bequest to St Joseph’s College you become a member of the McNeill Society, a membership group which recognises those who have advised the Foundation of their intentions to make a bequest to the College during their lifetime.